 "This will probably take longer than a week or two to sort out," Romney said in Arizona this week.
 "My expectation is that it's going to be a campaign that is going to go on for a while."

-New proportional voting rules give candidates a chance to claim partial victories in states that previously featured a winner-take-all system.
-Officials inside the Romney operation and the Republican National Committee argue that the new system encourages a long march to victory, similar to the Democratic battle between Barack Obama and Hillary Clinton in 2008.
+Indeed, new proportional voting rules give candidates a chance to claim partial victories in states that previously featured a winner-take-all system.
+Top officials inside the Romney administration and the Republican National Committee argue that the new system encourages a long march to victory, similar to the Democratic battle between Barack Obama and Hillary Clinton in 2008.

 It's a path that played well for Obama's nationwide network four years ago.
 And it's one that Romney hopes to emulate in the coming months, regardless of how things turn out in Iowa or New Hampshire.

 "We're running for president of the United States, not president of the early states," Romney political director Rich Beeson said.
 "We're focused on the early states just like every other campaign, but we are also focused on the long term.
 We're looking at primaries in June."

 Romney's campaign has already collected more than 1,300 endorsements from Republican activists and current and former elected officials across 44 states and Puerto Rico.
 Gingrich has collected fewer than two dozen endorsements in six states.

 The organizational dominance offers Romney an army of high-profile supporters who are sharing political networks of their own.
 Romney has already has won over eight U.S. senators, 45 House members and three governors.
 In many cases the officials have been at it for months, raising money, spreading Romney's message and crafting state-specific strategies.
 They have been working in small towns and capitals alike in often-overlooked states like Vermont and Tennessee — even in Gingrich's home state of Georgia.

 In some cases, people like former Sen. Jim Talent of Missouri have been working on Romney's behalf, officially or unofficially, for more than four years.